A 50 lb recurve bow can shoot arrows at speeds of up to 220 fps. It is fast enough to take down most game animals, including deer and elk.

 Rolling hills can provide some challenges, but they also offer some advantages.
 The key is to use the terrain to your advantage and be aware of the potential for error.
 When shooting downhill, adjust your aim to account for the downward angle.

 Mountainous terrain can offer some unique challenges, but it also provides some great opportunities.
-Be sure to cover to your advantage, and prepare to shoot whenever the deer appear.
+Be sure to cover to your advantage, and prepare to shoot whenever deer appear.
 When shooting downhill, adjust your aim to account for the downward angle.

 When shooting a bow, the wind can have a significant effect on the trajectory of your arrow.
 In general, the wind will cause it to veer off course in the direction that the wind is blowing.